Disability Accommodations (L)

 It is the policy and practice of the University of Missouri School of Law to comply with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students and applicants with disabilities.
 No individual shall be discriminated against by the University of Missouri School of Law because of a disability, nor shall any qualified individual with a disability be denied access to or participation in Law School services, programs, or activities because of the disability.
 The School of Law is committed to providing reasonable accommodations for individuals with disabilities, though the School is not required to make accommodations that are unduly burdensome or that fundamentally alter the nature of the program.

-To accommodate students with disabilities, the School of Law and the Office of Disability Services have arranged the following accommodation process:
+To accommodate students with disabilities, the School of Law and the Disability Center have arranged the following accommodation process:

 - A student who believes he/she has a disability that requires any accommodation should notify the Associate Dean.

-- The Director of the Office of Disability Services will meet with the student, request medical records and other information from the student, and make a recommendation to the Associate Dean about what, if any, accommodations seem appropriate.
-Please note that the Office of Disability Services must first receive all necessary medical documentation from the student.
+- The Director of the Disability Center or a representative will meet with the student, request medical records and other information from the student, and make a recommendation to the Associate Dean about what, if any, accommodations seem appropriate.
+Please note that the Disability Center must first receive all necessary medical documentation from the student.

-- The Associate Dean and the Director of Disability Services will then decide what accommodations to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.
+- The Associate Dean and the Disability Center will then decide what accommodations to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.

-- In the event the Director of Disability Services and the Associate Dean disagree about what accommodations are appropriate, the Associate Dean's determination will govern.
+- In the event the Disability Center and the Associate Dean disagree about what accommodations are appropriate, the Associate Dean's determination will govern.

 - The Associate Dean will then provide the student with a letter identifying the accommodations the Law School will provide.
 At that time, the Associate Dean will ask the student to indicate his/her acceptance of the accommodations in writing.

-- The Law School and the Office of Disability Services will work in conjunction to coordinate the accommodations.
-Any problems that arise should be brought to the attention of the Associate Dean and/or the Office of Disability Services.
+- The Law School and the Disability Center will work in conjunction to coordinate the accommodations.
+Any problems that arise should be brought to the attention of the Associate Dean and/or the Disability Center.